-In the unlikely event of the H.T. insulation of the coil breaking down, provided this is not internal, it should be possible to detect signs of charring on the binding tape of the coil.
-If the absence of spark is due to tracking, track burns may be visible on the insulator gasket.
+In the unlikely event of the H.T. insulation of the secondary coil breaking down, provided this is not internal, it should be possible to detect signs of charring on the binding tape of the coil.
+If absence of spark is due to tracking, track burns may be visible on the distributor moulding.

-Replacement of Ignition Coil
+Replacement of Coil

-The removal of the stator coil assembly is effected by first disconnecting the ignition lead from the coil, then freeing the white, red and green low tension leads from the terminals marked 3, I and 4 respectively, and unscrewing the two clamp nuts.
-The live lead of the primary winding of the ignition coil must then be disconnected from the insulated post by removing the securing screw.
+The removal of the stator coil assembly is effected by first unsoldering the ignition lead from the coil, then freeing the white, red and green low tension leads from the distributor block moulding and unscrewing the two clamp nuts.
+The live lead of the primary ignition coil must then be disconnected from the condenser by the removal of the condenser nut.
 The stator coil assembly may then be gently eased off the two stator plate studs.

-In order to slide the ignition coil from the iron limb, it is necessary to straighten the small brass tab which will be found on the side of the coil which faces the stator housing.
+In order to slide the coil from the iron limb, it is necessary to straighten the small brass tab which will be found on the side of the coil which faces the stator housing.
 If the coil is grasped firmly in one hand with the fingers under the insulator gasket and on either side of the core, it may be quite easily pulled off.